SUNET/simone-example/README.md

 curl -X DELETE 'http://localhost:8080/admin/database'
 ```

-See <http://localhost:8080/doc/#/database_admin> for more information about manipulating the database.

 ### Send custom Feed event

 Sends a custom Feed event (possible erroneous) for test purposes